 The chance of having an allergic or adverse reaction to a vaccine is rare but can happen.

 According to the CDC, people with allergies to food, pets, insects, venom, pollen, dust, latex, and oral medicines can safely get the COVID-19 vaccines.
 They not contain any food, latex, or preservatives.

-As our asthma and food allergy community have concerns about the pandemic and the vaccine, we will be keeping information updated on our AAFA.org blog: The COVID-19 Vaccine: The Latest Information for People With Asthma and Allergies.
+As our asthma and food allergy community have questions about the pandemic and the vaccine, we will be keeping information updated on our AAFA.org blog: The COVID-19 Vaccine: The Latest Information for People With Asthma and Allergies.
 Please follow our blog there for updates from our expert advisors and the CDC.

-Updated June 10, 2021
+Updated October 2021